 Susan I. Bernatz, PhD is a clinical and forensic neuropsychologist who is in private practice and serves as a consultant to the forensic center.
 She is a leading expert in the area of undue influence and financial capacity in financial elder abuse cases.
 Dr. Bernatz conducts forensic neuropsychological evaluations and works together with the multidisciplinary team to protect vulnerable elders and dependent adults.
 Her expertise is a critical component of weekly case review and planning at the forensic center.

 Frequently Asked Questions

 Only professional county and city agencies may refer a case for discussion at the Forensic Center.
 These professionals include: Adult Protective Services, Long-Term Care Ombudsman, Law Enforcement, District Attorney’s Office, City Attorney’s Office, GENESIS (Department of Mental Health), Victim Witness Program Advocates, the Coroner’s Office, and other related fields.
-If you fall into these categories and would like to discuss your case, please contact the Special Project Manager at LACEAFC@gmail.com
+If you fall into these categories and would like to discuss your case, please contact the Program Manager at email@example.com.

 Even though I can't refer a case to the Forensic Center, I'd still like to report suspected elder or dependent abuse.
 Who should I report to?

 In case of an emergency, please call 9-1-1.
 Adult Protective Services is the agency tasked with investigating elder abuse cases in the community.
 They have a 24-hour hotline for reporting abuse: 877-477-3646.
 The Long-Term Care Ombudsman (WISE & Healthy Aging) investigates abuse in facility environments.
 Reports for the Ombudsman can be made to 800-334-9473 or after hours at 800-231-4024.
 You may also contact your local law enforcement agency.